He Needs His Medicine similar games & best alternatives

 Game with the same Idle vibe

--3"Requires player attention throughout; no background or idle gameplay."
+-3"Requires player attention throughout; no idle or background play."

 "Requires player attention throughout; short play sessions but no background or idle mechanics."